 Randy Gardner was appointed the 10th Chancellor of the Ohio Department of Higher Education in January 2019.
-As Chancellor, he oversees the state’s public two-year and four-year institutions and Ohio Technical Centers; provides policy guidance to the Governor and the Ohio General Assembly; and carries out state higher education policy.
+As Chancellor, he oversees and coordinates with the state’s two and four-year public and independent colleges and universities and Ohio Technical Centers; provides policy guidance to the Governor and the Ohio General Assembly; and carries out state higher education policy.

 Gardner comes to ODHE from the Ohio Senate, where he had served for a total of 13 years.
 He had recently been chosen as Senate Majority Leader for this latest term.
 Gardner also served as a member of the Ohio House of Representatives from 1985 to 2000, and again from 2008 through 2012.